 During registration periods students may drop classes and may add classes that are not filled.

 Schedule adjustment add period is the first and second weekday of the term or session.
 Schedule adjustment drop period is through the 35% date of the class.
 Classes dropped prior to or on the 10% census date of the class do not appear on a student's official transcript.
 Classes dropped after the 10% census date and prior to or on the 35% date of the class are indicated on a student's transcript with a W grade (withdrawal).

 C. After the Schedule Adjustment Period

 Permission from the division director is required to enroll in any class after the schedule adjustment period up through the 10% date of the class, except in cases of College error.

 Permission from the dean is required to enroll in any class after the 10% class census date.
 Documented extenuating circumstances must be presented before an exception is considered.

-G. Military students who are called up to active duty may drop classes without financial or academic penalty from the College.
-Military students must set up an appointment with the Veterans Resource Center in advance of a schedule adjustment or withdrawal in order to receive appropriate advisement and withdrawal procedures.
+F. Military students who are called up to active duty may drop classes without financial or academic penalty from the College.
+Military students must set up an appointment with the Center for Military Families & Veterans in advance of a schedule adjustment or withdrawal in order to receive appropriate advisement and withdrawal procedures.